Legal professionals stand before the California State Capitol with law books and flags at sunset.

 The California Civil Defense Institute was founded to do what others won't: hold government accountable through policy, investigation, and litigation.
 We exist because citizens, property owners, and small businesses needed an organization willing to expose misconduct and force real change.
 And unlike national organizations spread thin across all 50 states, we are exclusively California-focused — because we love this state and believe its best days are still ahead.

-Smiling man in a blazer stands before American and California flags with law books.
+Smiling man in professional attire standing between American and California flags with legal books.

 Greg Hansen